Turning the light around: Usage and examples

 The phrase "turning the luminosity [of the mind] towards the mind's source" (fanzhao xinyuan) appears in the Dunhuang text, the Dunwu dacheng zhenglijue (Ratification of the True Principle of the Mahayana Teaching of Sudden Enlightenment), a text said to record the teachings of Heshang Moheyan (Hva shang Mahāyāna), a Chinese Chan master active in Tibet during the late 8th century:[Gradualist] question: What do you mean when you speak of "contemplating the mind"?

 Reply: To turn the light [of the mind] towards the mind's source, that is contemplating the mind.
 [This means that] one does not reflect on or observe whether thoughts are in movement or not, whether they are pure or not, whether they are empty or not.
 It is also not to reflect on non-reflection.
 This is why the Vimalakīrti Sūtra explains: "Non-observation is enlightenment."

 According to Carmen Meinert, "this method is meant to be an immediate return to mind's source itself and might even be seen as a face-to-face recognition of the nature of mind."
 Meinert points out that the term fan yuan, "return to the source," also appears in the Dunwu dacheng zhenglijue, in a quotation from the Śūraṅgama Sūtra.

-The term 返照 (fǎn zhào) occurs in Zongmi's (780–841) Sub-commentary to the Sutra of Perfect Enlightenment, where it refers to recognizing original enlightenment.
+The term 返照 (fǎn zhào) also occurs in Zongmi's (780–841) Sub-commentary to the Sutra of Perfect Enlightenment, where it refers to recognizing original enlightenment.

 Linji Yixuan (died 866 CE), a key figure in the Linji school of Zen, states that all that is needed to obtain the Dharma is to "turn your own light in upon yourselves and never seek elsewhere."
 Linji further connects this "turning one's light around" (fǎn zhào 返照) with non-doing.
 When one stops seeking and turns one's own light in upon oneself, Linji tells us, on that very instant one will have "nothing to do" (wú shì, 無事).
 (Note: Compare with the Xinxin Ming: